Well-being

 How to Live More Simply

-Does the idea of living simply seem great but you’re just not ready to (or you don’t want to-which is totally fine) change your entire lifestyle?
+Does the idea of living seem great, but you’re just not ready to (or you don’t want to, which is fine) change your entire lifestyle?

-Here are some ways to live more simply, give up consuming to prevent FOMO and instead enjoy your life.
+Here are some ways to live more simply: give up consuming to prevent FOMO and enjoy your life.

 1. Say “no” more often

 Our lives often get cluttered and busy when we say yes to everything.
-Maybe we say yes to eating junk food we don’t want to eat, to participating in consumer holidays like black friday that we don’t want to participate in, agreeing to do more than we handle, or to accepting invites to events we don’t want to attend.
+Maybe we say yes to eating junk food we don’t want to eat, participating in consumer holidays like Black Friday that we don’t want to join in, agreeing to do more than we handle, or accepting invites to events we don’t want to attend.
 By learning how to say no, you get back more of your time and take back power over your life.
-So, take some time to think about the things that you let into your life that don’t need to be there, and start saying no to them, so you can say yes to what you do want!
+So, take some time to think about the things you let into your life that don’t need to be there and start saying no to them so you can say yes to what you want!

 2. Disconnect from technology

-There are so many ways to disconnect and at the same time disconnecting from tech is one of the most challenging habits to change.
-Sometimes you’ve just got to do it, as they say.
-Often it’s helpful to start small with one of these suggestions:
+There are many ways to disconnect; however, disconnecting from tech is one of the most challenging habits to change.
+Sometimes, you’ve just got to do it, as they say.
+Often, it’s helpful to start small with one of these suggestions:

 • turn off notifications on your phone